Welcome to NDSU!

 Dear Parents and Family Members,

-Besides our excitement for North Dakota State University, we share something in common with you.
-We are parents.
-We understand the joys and anxiety that accompany the parenting journey.
-We work together to make sure your student has the support and resources to be successful at NDSU.
+Besides my excitement for North Dakota State University, I share something in common with you.
+I am a parent of a college student.
+I understand the joys and anxiety that accompany the parenting journey.
+I am thrilled to be able to partner with you to make sure your student has the support and resources to be successful at NDSU.

-I am Laura Oster-Aaland, Vice Provost for Student Affairs and Enrollment Management at NDSU.
-My oldest son is heading off to college this fall and while I have worked in higher education for twenty years, experiencing it as a parent brings new perspective.
+My name is Laura Oster-Aaland, Vice Provost for Student Affairs and Enrollment Management at NDSU.
+My oldest son is a sophomore in college this fall and while I have worked in higher education for twenty years, experiencing it as a parent brings new perspective.
 I can relate to the mixed emotions you may be experiencing – excitement for him as he meets new people, grapples with new ideas, and finds his identity as a young adult.
-At the same time, I feel worry and anxiety, hoping that I have taught him the skills he needs to meet the challenges he may face.
-Mostly, I am marveling at how quickly the time has gone.
-It seems like yesterday when I dropped him off at kindergarten.
+At the same time, anxiety, hoping that I have taught him the skills he needs to meet the challenges he may face.

 Vice Provost for Student Affairs and Enrollment Management